211 Squadron Badge

 A lion disjointed and ducally crowned” (RAF official).

-Notably, the large print copy and brief description on file for the Squadron’s badge made no reference to the heraldic colour of the lion, which was sufficiently obvious from the painted parchments presented to the Sovereign.
-Once authorised, in the usual way one painted copy was presented to the Squadron, by then in Egypt.
+Notably, the large print copy and brief description on file for the Squadron’s badge made no reference to the heraldic colour of the lion, which was sufficiently obvious from the painted parchment.
+Once authorised, in the usual way the painted copy was presented to the Squadron, by then in Egypt.
 On departing thence for the Far East in January 1942, that copy was left for safe-keeping with Middle East Command.
 Some photographic prints were already held by the Squadron in the Middle East (by airmen Dudman and Sainsbury for example), at least one larger print surviving all the drama of Sumatra and Java for use in India in December 1942.

 In late 1944, the badge paintings for 45 Squadron and 211 Squadron had both been returned from the Middle East to the Air Ministry, who thereupon signalled ACSEA whether they were to be retained by RAF Air Historical Branch or sent on to India by Air Bag.
 In reply, BAFSEA signalled preference for the paintings to be retained by AHB and for photographic copies to be forwarded for distribution to Squadron Messes (all faithfully recorded in TNA AIR 2/3809).The new prints so sent were the then usual black and white, of which a number of examples survive in postcard size.